 A smaller population of complete records selected to undergo more detailed evaluation was determined by calculating a 90% confidence interval (with 10% margin of error) on the 120 complete records.
 This resulted in a total of 44/120 (36.6%) medical records receiving full evaluation.
-The complete medical records to receive thorough evaluation (n=44) were randomly selected, and comparison between REDCap data and the original medical record was performed using SQL Server and SNOMED (both are programs which house the CSU-VTH electronic medical record).
+The complete medical records to receive thorough evaluation (n=44) were randomly selected, and comparison between REDCap data and the original medical record data was performed.
 Using the following descriptions (according to Wang and Strong’s conceptual model for measuring data quality), quality control was further explored through the following error types:

 Accuracy.
 Defined as the confirmation of data with a trustworthy source.
 Synonyms for trustworthy used within the medical literature include verifiable, complementary, reliable, or credible.
 Accuracy was evaluated by measuring REDCap congruity with the medical record of each animal.
-A REDCap data point was considered erroneous if it did not match the value entered into the medical record; the exception to this rule was age and body weight, where error was defined as > + 0.2 years (or kg) difference when compared to their respective values.
+A REDCap data point was considered erroneous if it did not match the value entered into the medical record; exceptions to this rule was age and body weight, where error was defined as > + 0.2 years (or kg) difference when compared to their respective values.
 Percent error (number of inaccurate values/total number of reported values*100) was then reported for all variables.

 Preliminary data: A total of 25 variables were evaluated and error was identified in 24/25 (96%) of the variables.
-Overall percent error for a given variable ranged from 0% of records (e.g. species) to 33.7% of records (e.g. PCV), with 15/25 (48%) of variables demonstrating an error rate of <5% for all records.
+Overall percent error for a given variable ranged from 0% to 33.7% of records, with 15/25 (48%) of variables demonstrating an error rate of <5% for all records.
 Descriptive results evaluating the selected trauma variables, along with associated rate of error, are reported in Table 1.

 Following identification and correction of erroneous data points, a “quality-controlled dataset” was created and compared to the original dataset.
 For continuous quantitative variables (n=8), the discrepancy between each erroneous value and its actual value was measured, and the respective percent discrepancy was calculated (% discrepancy = erroneous value-actual value/actual value*100).

-Preliminary data: The median percent discrepancy for continuous variables ranged from 2.4% (iCa) to 90% (BE); values are reported in Table 2.
+Preliminary data: The median percent discrepancy for continuous variables ranged from 2.4% to 90%; values are reported in Table 2.
 The distribution of percent discrepancy is also depicted graphically for continuous variables (Figures 1-8, Appendix).

 Consistency.
-Defined as the compatibility of data between multiple variables, and evaluated through the comparison of these variables within each VetCOT record.
+Defined as the compatibility of data between multiple variables, and evaluated through the comparison of these variables within each VetCOT entry.
 Examples of inconsistency include: (1) Date of presentation before date of trauma, (2) large dog breeds >3 months of age and <15kg, (3) small dog breeds >12kg, (4) cats >12kg, and (5) all dogs >40kg along with a consideration with their breed.

 Preliminary data: Of these five parameters, 4/5 had identifiable contradictions between variables (Table 3).
 Inconsistencies ranged from 0% to 5.7% of VetCOT records.